 Overindulging?
 Here are Tips for Defeating Acid Reflux, Heartburn Naturally

 GERD, known mostly as “acid reflux,” is the most common reason Americans are referred to gastroenterologists, doctors who specialize in disorders of the digestive system.

 More Americans than ever are having acid reflux symptoms, which include heartburn, that burning pain or discomfort that can crawl up your abdomen and chest; regurgitation of stomach acid; bloating; and sometimes nausea after eating.
-Moreover, holiday festivities are in full swing and that means over-consumption fuels acid reflux even more — in both the chronic sufferer and the occasional victim.
+Even this year’s limited holiday festivities may have included over-consumption of foods that fuel acid reflux even more — in both the chronic sufferer and the occasional victim.

 Eating Too Much of the Wrong Foods